cue-lang/cue/doc/tutorial/basics/bottom.md

 Logically all errors are equal, although errors may be associated with metadata such as an error message.

-Note that an error is different from `null`: `null` is a valid JSON value, whereas `_|_` is not.
+Note that an error is different from `null`: `null` is a valid value, whereas `_|_` is not.

 <!-- CUE editor -->